raiqub/data/README.md

 # Data

 Data is a library for the [Go Programming Language][go].
-It provides implementation of data types.
+It provides data store implementations.

 ## Status